Source: Billion Photos / shutterstock.com

 No one wants to be dependant on their parents for too long.
 Sorry, mum and dad, it’s time for me to leave the family nest.
 Then, harsh reality comes crashing in.
 But, don’t let utility bills and an empty refrigerator dampen your enthusiasm.
 There is no more exciting time than setting out on one’s own, so we’re here with a few moving tips on how to make your first move an easy one.

-Moving Out of Parents House at 13
+How to Move Out of Parents House at 13

 Search engines offer a big amount of suggestions regarding this topic, and it seems a disturbing amount of people ask: How do I move out of my parents’ house at 13?